Click on the sections below to find out more about a specific topic.

 Primary school gives the foundations for life-long learning, especially reading, writing and arithmetic.
 Just as important is the child’s relation to the natural and human made environments, as well as social competencies.

 There are no independent subjects in primary school.
-Children will study language arts, reading, mathematics, environmental studies, the region and country, singing and music, drawing, textile and handwork and sports.
-Leisure and play also play an important role.
+Children will study language arts, reading, mathematics, environmental studies, the region and country, singing and music, drawing, textile and handicraft and sports.
+Leisure and play are given an important role.
 French starts in the 3rd grade, English in the 5th grade.

 Children have homework, but not over bank holidays or during the holidays.